-Except the case specified in the 11.6drequirement 11.5.6a, the aspect ratio of vias on a rigid and rigid-flex PCB shall be ≤ 7.
+Except the case specified in the recommendation 11.6d, the aspect ratio of vias on a rigid and rigid-flex PCB shall be ≤ 7.

-1 There is no additional requirement for the minimum diameter of plated via in case the diameter conforms to the aspect ratio of ≤ 7.
+There is no additional requirement for the minimum diameter of plated via in case the diameter conforms to the aspect ratio of ≤ 7.